The Prodigal Daughter

 The Prodigal Daughter is a 1982 political fiction novel by English author Jeffrey Archer.
+It was first published by Hodder & Stoughton in the United Kingdom and by Linden Press in the United States.
 It is the story of Florentyna Rosnovski, the daughter of Abel Rosnovski of Archer's Kane and Abel.
 The novel, one of Archer's best sellers, portrays Florentyna's life from early childhood to her final ascension to the position of President of United States.
 In this way, President Kane becomes the first female U.S. president.

 The character of Florentyna Kane also appears in Shall We Tell the President? by Archer.
 This book initially featured President Ted Kennedy, but following the success of Kane and Abel and The Prodigal Daughter, the character was changed to President Kane in later editions.

 Plot summary

 The story begins by introducing Kane and Abel's past and the feud between them.
 It then tells the story of Kane and Abel from the perspective of their children, Florentyna Rosnovski and Richard Kane.
 Their childhood, and all the incidents and people who affected them, are portrayed in a similar manner as their fathers' lives were told in Kane and Abel.
 There are some inconsistencies, however.
 For example, after Abel's divorce from Zaphia in Kane and Abel Abel gets the custody of Florentyna.
 But in The Prodigal Daughter, Zaphia has custody of Florentyna.
 Richard and Florentyna meet by sheer chance and fall in love.
 When their parents are told, both sets naturally react explosively; Abel goes so far as to slap the daughter he had raised with great affection.
 The two lovers run away that day to a friend's house in another city.

 Later, they two create a chain of retail stores named Florentyna's, which are a huge success.
 Abel helps his daughter anonymously, but refuses to accept his son-in-law.
 The tale takes a twist with the senior Kane's death, when Abel learns that Kane was the anonymous benefactor who helped him launch his hotel empire.
 He thus accepts Richard and his grandchildren and considers it an honor that his grandson is named William Abel Kane.

 Richard and Florentyna take charge of the Baron Hotels, with Florentyna as chairwoman, and then in a daring feat take over Lester's (Kane's bank).